Life-saving Things

 Grace has shadowed the whole of my life.

 Grace sheltered me in my early years and chased me into the latter.
 Grace has been my most constant companion, a dearest friend.
-In times of failure, Grace held my hand, and in times of goodness, Grace stood near.
+In times of failure, grace has held my hand, and in times of goodness, grace stood near.
 Grace has been a garland on my head, a covering for my brokenness.

-May we freely accept and fiercely bestow this cherished gift of Grace.
+May we freely accept and fiercely bestow the cherished gift of grace.

 #grace / #shadowsofgrace / #garlandsofgrace